eoinmooremath/document_cross_referencer/README.md

 Chapter I → Article 2 ✓ (smallest chunk - no sub-paragraphs)
 Chapter II → Article 3 → Paragraph (a) ✓ (smallest chunk)
 ```

-## Concept
-- We use recursive RAG calls to generate a table of contents of the text, one layer at a time.
-With this rich piece of information, we can, with some effort, extract all the sections we want from the text.
-To do the recursive RAG calls, for each call we submit the entire document to the LLM.
-Newer Gemini and OpenAi models have token windows of 1,000,000+ tokens, or about 2500 pages, so the entire document should fit.
-Usually there are between 5-7 calls to the LLM in total.
-If you have 10 calls of a 200 page document context, that is roughly 2000 pages, or 800,000 tokens processed. gpt-4.1-mini costs $0.40 per million tokens currently.

 ## Example Results